 Capital One Venture miles can be redeemed for travel at a $.01 per mile ratio or used for cash back.
 Unfortunately, the cashback ratio is half the value of the redemption for travel.
 For example, 75k Venture miles are worth $750 in travel.

-Even though you earn more points with the Capital One Venture, you can get more value from your points with the Sapphire Preferred because it has transfer partners that offer more flexibility.
+Even though you earn more miles with the Capital One Venture, you can get more value from your points with the Sapphire Preferred because it has transfer partners that offer more flexibility.
 Plus, you have more options when it comes time to use your points.

 Winner: Capital One Venture Rewards Credit Card